 Through sensitive demolition and re-calibration, this small mixed-use project leverages a century-old commercial building’s capacity for re-use.
-The dynamic result enlivens an urban neighborhood by embracing its history, engaging the street, and fostering a vibrant tenant mix.
+The dynamic result enlivens an urban neighborhood by embracing history, engaging the street, and fostering a vibrant tenant mix.

 Iowa City, Iowa